Criticality-enhanced Electric Field Gradient Sensor with Single Trapped Ions: Supplementary Note 2: Trapped-ion implementation of the open Rabi model

-Here, we discuss the implementation of the open Rabi model as presented schematically in Fig.~\ref{fig:fig1}.
-The system-ion is co-trapped with the ancilla-ion analyzed in Appendix \ref{app:phonon_detector_module}, and is driven by two travelling-wave laser beams of the same Rabi frequency, $\Omega_0$, and Lamd-Dicke parameter, $\eta_{\rm LD}$.
+Here, we discuss the implementation of the open Rabi model as presented schematically in Fig. 1 of the main text.
+The system-ion is co-trapped with the ancilla-ion analyzed in Appendix \ref{app:phonon_detector_module}, and is driven by two travelling-wave laser beams of the same Rabi frequency, $\Omega_0$, and Lamb-Dicke parameter, $\beta_{\rm LD}$.
 As a result the Hamiltonian of the total system reads

-where $\hat{H}_{\rm {s}}^{(I)}(t)=\frac{\omega_I}{2}\hat{\sigma}_z+\sum_j \frac{\Omega_0}{2} \hat{\sigma}_x \left( e^{i \eta_{\rm LD} (\hat{c}+\hat{c}^{\dagger})-\omega_j t -\phi_j }+\text{h.c.} \right)$ and $\hat{\sigma}_{z,x}$ are the Pauli matrices referring to the system-ion.
-In the rotating frame with respect to $\tilde{H}_0=\omega_{\rm ph} \hat{c}^{\dagger} \hat{c}+(\omega_e-\omega_g) |e \rangle \langle e|+(\omega_d-\omega_g) |d \rangle \langle d|+\frac{\omega_I}{2}\hat{\sigma}_z$, following similar approximations as before by choosing $\omega_1=\omega_I+\omega_{\rm ph}-\delta_{\rm b}$, $\omega_2=\omega_I-\omega_{\rm ph}-\delta_{\rm b}$, $\phi_1=\phi_2=3 \pi /2$, $\omega_s=(\omega_d-\omega_g)$, $(\omega_e-\omega_g)-\omega_w=\omega_{\rm ph}+(\delta_{\rm b}-\delta_{\rm b})/2$ we arrive at
+where $\hat{H}_{\rm {s}}^{(I)}(t)=\frac{\omega_I}{2}\hat{\sigma}_{\rm z}+\sum_j \frac{\Omega_0}{2} \hat{\sigma}_{\rm x} \left( e^{i \eta_{\rm LD} (\hat{c}+\hat{c}^{\dagger})-\omega_j t -\phi_j }+\text{h.c.} \right)$ and $\hat{\sigma}_{\rm z,x}$ are the Pauli matrices referring to the system-ion.
+In the rotating frame with respect to $\tilde{H}_0=\omega_{\rm ph} \hat{c}^{\dagger} \hat{c}+(\omega_{\rm e}-\omega_{\rm g}) |e \rangle \langle e|+(\omega_{\rm d}-\omega_{\rm g}) |d \rangle \langle d|+\frac{\omega_I}{2}\hat{\sigma}_{\rm z}$, following similar approximations as before by choosing $\omega_1=\omega_{\rm I}+\omega_{\rm ph}-\delta_{\rm b}$, $\omega_2=\omega_{\rm I}-\omega_{\rm ph}-\delta_{\rm r}$, $\phi_1=\phi_2=3 \pi /2$, $\omega_{\rm s}=(\omega_{\rm d}-\omega_{\rm g})$, $(\omega_{\rm e}-\omega_{\rm g})-\omega_{\rm w}=\omega_{\rm ph}+(\delta_{\rm b}-\delta_{\rm r})/2$ we arrive at

 In the frame rotating with $H^{'}_0=\frac{\delta_{\rm b}-\delta_{\rm r}}{2}\hat{c}^\dag\hat{c}+\frac{\delta_{\rm r}+\delta_{\rm b}}{4}\hat{\sigma}_z$, the evolution of the full model is governed by the LME